-Quietly situated between the southern fringe of the Lake District National Park and the sweeping northern coastline of Morecambe Bay, Allithwaite is a tranquil place to put down roots.
+Quietly situated between the southern fringe of the Lake District National Park and the sweeping northern coastline of Morecambe Bay, Allithwaite is a tranquil place to buy a home and put down roots.
 With local amenities close by and easy access to larger towns, it’s the perfect spot for people who love rural village life but enjoy feeling connected to the wider area.

 There’s a strong sense of community here.
 You’ll find a thriving local pub, post office and shop, as well as a well-regarded Church of England primary school (with nursery unit) situated next door to a pretty, nineteenth-century church.
 A children’s playground, sports field and community centre offer opportunities for a variety of recreational and social events, while a community orchard and meadow means that everyone can share nature’s bounty.
 Properties for sale in Allithwaite include traditional cottages, bungalows and new build developments.